COVID-19 FORBEARANCE INQUIRY

 Things to Know First

 Relief options are only available for those homeowners that have experienced a financial hardship due to the COVID-19 pandemic.
-Qualified homeowners may defer payments for up to 180 days and may extend the forbearance period for an additional 180 days.
+Qualified homeowners may defer payments as a result of being impacted by COVID-19.
+The maximum forbearance period allowed varies depending on the investor of your mortgage loan e.g. Fannie Mae, Freddie Mac, HUD, FHA, VA.
 However, payment forbearance does not erase what you owe – you are required to repay any missed payments at a future date.
 If your income is restored, resume making payments as soon as you can.

 If you can pay your mortgage, pay your mortgage.